MeganerdNL/zcfan-openrc/README.md

 - [zcfan](https://github.com/cdown/zcfan) - You can install it [from the AUR](https://aur.archlinux.org/packages/zcfan)

 Install:
-- Place the file *zcfan* in /etc/init.d and make int executeable.
+- Place the file *zcfan* in /etc/init.d and make it executeable:  `chmod +x zcfan`.
-- Add the service to your runlevel with
-`rc-update add zcfan`
+- Add the service to your runlevel with `rc-update add zcfan`
-- Start the service with
-`rc-service zcfan start`
+- Start the service with `rc-service zcfan start`